 Clackmannanshire Council consists of 5 wards, each represented by 3 or 4 elected members.
-The Council has 18 Councillors whose current political make up following the local elections in May 2022 and changes to date: 8 SNP, 5 Labour, 3 Conservative, 1 Green and 1 Independent.
+The Council has 18 Councillors whose current political make up following the local elections in May 2022 are: 9 SNP, 5 Labour, 3 Conservative and 1 Green.
 The Councillors for each ward are presented in the diagram below.
-Further information on Senior Councillors can be found in the Remuneration Report commencing page 58.
+Further information on Senior Councillors can be found in the Remuneration Report commencing page 53.